 Pardons & Expungement

-Many individual states have implemented expungement laws to provide relief for state-level offenses, but federal convictions remain unaddressed.
-Justice-impacted individuals with federal records have no legal pathway, other than Presidential Pardon, to clear their federal criminal record.
+Many individual states have implemented expungement laws to provide relief for state-level offenses, but federal convictions are not covered by those state laws.

 Congress has the authority to pass a law that could provide a pathway for the expungement of federal felony convictions.
 The federal legislative body can create laws that establish new procedures and criteria for expungement, overcoming the current lack of a broad expungement statute.